joh120/Expandable_Lists_js/README.md

 Instructions

 Create an HTML file with an unordered list element containing several list items.
-Each list item should have a title and a sub-list containing some content.
+Each list item should have a title and a sub-list containinga some content.
 The sub-list should be initially hidden with CSS (display: none;).
 Use JavaScript to add an event listener to the parent list element, and use event delegation to handle click events on the list items.

 When a list item is clicked, toggle the visibility of its sub-list using the classList property to add or remove the hidden class